Voltstro/VoltProjects/README.md

 ## What does it do?

 Volt Projects main purpose is to host a project's documentation.
 It handles the process of automatically updating and deploying a project's documentation.
+Volt Projects it self does not generate any static files, instead it can ingest documentation from any existing static doc builder.

 ## Getting Started

 ### Database Setup

 For either hosting or development of Volt Projects, you will need a Postgres 15 database.
-You can really use whatever service you want to run Postgres ([local install](https://www.postgresql.org/download/), [Docker](https://hub.docker.com/_/postgres/), etc), as long as VP can connect to it using a [connection string](https://www.npgsql.org/doc/connection-string-parameters.html).
+You can really use whatever service you want to run Postgres, ([local install](https://www.postgresql.org/download/), [Docker](https://hub.docker.com/_/postgres/), etc), as long as VP can connect to it using a [connection string](https://www.npgsql.org/doc/connection-string-parameters.html).

 You will obviously need the database for VP and a user to access the DB.